 Family law information: Luke’s Place & CLEO webinars

 Updated Oct.
-9/10: Luke’s Place partners with CLEO to deliver webinars on family law topics that deal with issues faced by women who have been subjected to violence in their relationship.
+30/10: Luke’s Place partners with CLEO to deliver family law information webinars on issues faced by women who have been subjected to violence in their relationship.
 The webinars are pre-recorded and will be posted to this website and CLEOConnect.ca the afternoon of the date listed.

 Earlier this year, the federal government passed major amendments to the Divorce Act.
 This webinar explores those changes, especially as they relate to how arrangements for the children will be made, in the context of family violence.
 It will discuss the new language that replaces the terms custody and access, the best interests of the child test and the definition of family violence.